dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">onTouchEvent() - Multi Touch:</mark>

-Multi-touch is more complex however, because the android method of touch was originally designed only to accept single touches
+Multi-touch is more complex however, because the android method of touch was originally designed only to accept single touches.

-However, it was modified to include multi-touch while still retaining support for applications using single touch,
+However, it was modified to include multi-touch while still retaining support for applications using single touch.

 <mark style="background: #AD21D9;">thus we have two new actions:</mark>
 - ``ACTION POINTER DOWN:`` for when an additional touch is added